Lesson 1 in the Basic Accounting series:

 Understanding basic accounting concepts is a must for every small business owner.

-Even if you have an accountant that takes care of that “accounting stuff”, you need to know accounting basics such as debits and credits and some accounting terminology.
+Even if you have an accountant that takes care of that “accounting stuff”, you need to know business accounting basics such as debits and credits and some accounting terminology.

 Foundation of Basic Accounting Concepts: